nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 #### Link to video
 [![Link to video](https://img.youtube.com/vi/CNZyZBfqwkY/0.jpg)](https://www.youtube.com/watch?v=CNZyZBfqwkY)

+*The video has explanation subtitles in English and Korean, so please turn on the subtitle if you can read any of the provided subtitle.*

+## Background
 This example aims to describe volumetric radiance from participating media.

 This example used bellow version nvpro-core codes.